 A second pilot is planned on grants and should be implemented in 2018.
 Several steps are planned until Q1 2019 in order to allow the management of other contracts types (procurement, budget support,…) in order to lead to the phase out of CRIS contract.

-A budget is being secured for 2017, pending DEVCO IT SC decision, and a cash flow has been established until the completion of project 2B for the total estimate of 11.6 M€ for the post award phase.
-Tentatively: 4.6 M€ in 2017, 4.4 M€ in 2018, 1.8 M€ in 2019 and 0.8 M€ in 2020.
+A budget is being secured for 2017, pending DEVCO IT SC decision, and a cash flow has been established until the completion of project 2B for the total estimate of 10.9 M€ related to the re-use part for the post award phase.
+Tentatively: 3.0 M€ in 2017, 3.9 M€ in 2018, 3.0M€ in 2019 and 1.0 M€ in 2020.

 And finally project documents are being produced for project 2B in accordance with PM2 standards.
 A specific business case has been drafted and will be submitted for approval to the next DEVCO IT SC.